by Karl Furlong

 The Ferrari 488 Spider is a good match for the Huracan Evo Spyder as both are similarly priced drop-tops from these Italian rivals.
 The Ferrari does things its own way, though, with a twin-turbocharged V8 engine contrasting with the Lambo's naturally-aspirated V10 and available all-wheel drivetrain.
 However, they both seat two people and have mid-engine layouts.
 With the Evo's AWD and rear-wheel steering, it's the more controllable car - the Ferrari requires more work from the driver which the true enthusiast may prefer.
 Both will hit 60 mph in around three seconds, but the Ferrari's turbocharged engine delivers especially intense mid-range power.
 At the top end, it's hard to argue with the Lamborghini's howling V10.
 Although the Lambo's cabin features a better infotainment system with a proper central screen, it's also really cramped for taller drivers.
-Both of these cars will tug relentlessly at your heartstrings, but if we were forced to pick between them, then we'd go for the Huracan because it has one of the best engines in the world.
+Both of these cars will tug relentlessly at your heartstrings, but if we were forced to pick between them, then we'd go for the newer Huracan because it has one of the best engines in the world.